 What are fixed assets and inventories

-1 § The asset understood asset that is intended to be permanently used or possessed in the business.
+1 § With a fixed asset of course access that is intended to be permanently used or held for business.
 With current assets of course another asset.

-If the company is run by an individual or an estate, , animals in farming or herding is considered a current asset regardless of the intent of holding.
+If the company is run by a natural person or an estate, , animals in farming or herding is considered a current asset regardless of the intent of holding.
 Create (1999:1112).

 Acquisition of fixed assets

-The cost of an acquired asset should be included, in addition to purchase price, expenses directly attributable to the acquisition.
+The cost of an asset acquired shall be included in, in addition to purchase price, expenses directly attributable to the acquisition.

-The cost of a manufactured access should be included, in addition to those costs directly attributable to the production of the asset, A reasonable proportion of manufacturing overheads.
+The cost of a manufactured asset shall be included in, in addition to those costs directly attributable to the production of the asset, A reasonable proportion of manufacturing overheads.

 Interest on capital borrowed to finance the production of an asset may be included in the cost to the extent that it relates to the production period.
 If interest is already included in the cost, must disclose that fact and the amount has been included given in the notes.

-Cost of value-enhancing improvements of an asset may be included in the cost, if they have closed down in the fiscal year, or balance from previous years.
+Expenses for value enhancing improvements to an asset may be included in the cost, if they have closed down in the fiscal year, or balance from previous years.
 Create (2004:1173).

 Depreciation of fixed assets